 - You have possessed the land to the exclusion of any other party without objection or consent.

 - You have shown intention to possess the land (i.e. you have fenced it in some way). and you carry out maintenance such as cutting the grass and hedges.

 - You have not ever paid any rent for the land.

-It is very important that you have met the above criteria openly, continuously and for at least the last 12 years except in the case of land owned by a public body (e.g. a council) where the period is 30 years.
+You must have met the above criteria openly, continuously, and for at least the last 12 years except in the case of land owned by a public body (e.g. a council) where the period is 30 years.

 Your solicitor will prepare a Statement of Truth or Statutory Declaration that you must swear in the presence of a solicitor.
-This document will contain the information evidencing your claim to ownership and will also contain any documentary evidence (i.e. photos etc) that you are able to provide.
+This document will contain the information evidencing your claim to ownership and will also contain any documentary evidence (i.e. photos etc.) that you can provide.

 Once the Statutory Declaration has been finalised and sworn, your solicitor will use that document to make their application to the Land Registry.
 Usually, the Land Registry will then send a surveyor to inspect the land.
 The Land Registry will consider the application and then revert to your solicitor with any queries or further requirements.